 The Company sponsors defined benefit pension plans principally for salaried, management personnel.
 For employees hired prior to 2003, the plans provide eligible employees with retirement benefits based predominantly on years of service and compensation rates near retirement.
 For employees hired in 2003 or thereafter, benefits are determined based on a cash balance formula, which provides benefits by utilizing interest and pay credits based upon age, service and compensation.
-As of December 2018, the projected benefit obligation for the Company's pension plans was \$2.8 billion.
+Beginning in 2020, the CSX Pension Plan is closed to new participants.
+As of December 2019, the projected benefit obligation for the Company's pension plans was \$3.1 billion.

 In addition to these plans, the Company sponsors a post-retirement medical plan and a non-contributory life insurance plan that provide certain benefits to full-time, salaried, management employees, hired prior to 2003, upon their retirement if certain eligibility requirements are met.
-Beginning in 2019, both the life insurance benefit for eligible active employees and health savings account contributions made by the Company to eligible retirees younger than 65 will be eliminated.
-Beginning in 2020, the employer-funded health reimbursement arrangements for eligible retirees 65 years or older will be eliminated.
-As a result of these plan amendments, the Company recognized a decrease of \$102 million in the post-retirement benefit liability.
-As of December 2018, the projected benefit obligation for the Company's other post-retirement benefit plans was \$118 million.
+Beginning in 2019, both the life insurance benefit for eligible active employees and health savings account contributions made by the Company to eligible retirees younger than 65 were eliminated.
+Beginning in 2020, the employer-funded health reimbursement arrangements for eligible retirees 65 years or older were eliminated.
+As a result of these plan amendments, the Company recognized a decrease in 2018 of \$102 million in the post-retirement benefit liability.
+As of December 2019, the projected benefit obligation for the Company's other post-retirement benefit plans was \$117 million.

-For information related to the funded status of the Company's pension and other post-retirement benefit plans, see Note 8, Employee Benefit Plans.
+For information related to the funded status of the Company's pension and other post-retirement benefit plans, see Note 9, Employee Benefit Plans.